The convolutional neural networks for analysing the micro-cavity array multi-mode quantum frequency comb spectrum features

-We use the method in~\cite{hansson2014numerical} to change the sum term in the formula into the form of Fourier and inverse Fourier changes, and use the fourth-order Runge-Kutta numerical method to simulate the spectrum of 128 modes of optical frequency combs in the cavity.
-In order to facilitate the subsequent data processing, we take the normalized dimensionless parameters in~\cite{chembo2010modal}, and the initial parameters are $d_2=0.004$, $k=1$, $g_3=1$, and $\varepsilon _p=4.2\sqrt{2}$.
-As shown in Figure~\ref{fig:4-3}, we can clearly see that the influence of $g_3$ and $d_2$ on the frequency spectrum is different by controlling the variables, which is consistent with the conclusion of the investigation and research on the formation position of the main comb in the literature~\cite{shen2023method}.
-We can see from figures~\ref{fig:4-3}(a) and (c) that with the increase of $d_2$, the lateral peak will be closer to the center of the spectrum, and it is found in literature~\cite{shen2023method} that the speed of the lateral peak approaching the central mode in the spectrum is not linear with the change of $d_2$.
-With the increase of $g_3$, as shown in Figures~\ref{fig:4-3}(b) and (d), we find that although the position of the side peak has not changed obviously in the spectrum, more comb teeth appear, which is also explained in the literature~\cite{shen2023method}, which leads to micro-loops.
-Selecting the method of spectrum feature extraction has become an urgent problem to be solved.
-As shown in Figure~\ref{fig:4-4}, machine learning, which can independently extract data features from training data, is undoubtedly the best choice.
+We adopt Fourier and inverse Fourier transform~\cite{hansson2014numerical}, and use the fourth-order Runge-Kutta method to simulate the quantum OFCs spectrum of $128$ modes in the micro-ring array.
+In order to facilitate the data processing, we take the normalized dimensionless parameters~\cite{chembo2010modal}: $d_{2}=0.004$, $k=1$, $g_{3}=1$, and $\varepsilon_{p}=4.2\sqrt{2}$.
+As shown in Figure 3, we can clearly see that the influence of $g_{3}$ and $d_{2}$ on the quantum OFCs spectrum is different, which is consistent with the formation position of the main comb teeth~\cite{shen2023method}.
+With the increase of $d_{2}$, from Figures 3(a) and 3(c) we can see that the lateral peak will be closer to the center of the spectrum, the speed of the lateral peak approaches to the central mode of the spectrum; it isn't a simple linear relationship~\cite{shen2023method}, but a complex nonlinear relationship.
+This is beyond the scope of this article's discussion, and we will investigate this issue in our future work.
+With the increasing of $g_{3}$, we find that the position of the side peak does not change obviously, as shown in Figures 3(b) and 3(d), there are more comb teeth appearing in the spectrum.
+Our primary consideration next is how to select the spectrum feature extraction method.
+As shown in Figure 4, we think that the machine learning method is undoubtedly the best choice at present; we can use it to extract data features independently from training data.\\